• Free Shipping on all orders over $49 • $5.99 Flat Rate Shipping on orders under $49.

 1. Protein Skimmers (for saltwater tanks)

-With a canister aquarium filter water is pumped at moderate pressure through a filter media, such as a micron filter cartridge.
-The waste in the water is trapped by the filter media.
+With a canister aquarium filter, water is pumped at moderate pressure through a filter media.
 Canister filters are especially useful in aquaria with large or numerous messy eaters that generate a lot of waste.
+For these filters to be effective, they must be frequently cleaned at least once a month.

 Other

 None of the above-listed methods will remove solid wastes from the nooks and crannies of your aquarium.
 One of the easiest methods for cleaning these areas is to gravel vac the aquarium as part of your regular water change routine.
-Those marine aquariums which use "live substrates" are an exception.
+Some people install wavemakers to improve the chance of catching solid wastes in the mechanical filter.